amilcar-vasquez/BlessedBites/readme.md

 # BlessedBites

-**BlessedBites** is a web-based application designed to streamline the operations of a small to mid-sized food service or catering business.
-It provides functionalities to manage menu items, track orders, handle customer data, and support operational decision-making using a backend database.
+**BlessedBites** is a web-based application designed to streamline the operations of a small to mid-sized food restaurant.
+It provides functionalities to manage menu items.
+It will also support orders and suggestions through future implementations.

 ---